liquorice-head/3x-ui-setup/README.md

 ## Results

-- A temporary NGINX config for Let's Encrypt validation will be created in /etc/nginx/sites-available/<domain>, followed by the final proxy config.
+- A temporary NGINX config for Let's Encrypt validation will be created in `/etc/nginx/sites-available/<domain>`, followed by the final proxy config.
-- The certificate and key will be located at /etc/letsencrypt/live/<domain>.
+- The certificate and key will be located at `/etc/letsencrypt/live/<domain>`.
-- A docker-compose.yml file will appear in the current directory, configured for 3x-ui with the required volumes and network_mode: host.
+- A `docker-compose.yml` file will appear in the current directory, configured for 3x-ui with the required volumes and `network_mode: host`.
 - The script will automatically start the 3x-ui container and enable Docker to start on boot.

 Important Points